-BashTOP is another cool and reliable system monitoring tool for Linux and its distros such as Ubuntu.
-It displays the usage stats for processor, memory, disks, network, and other resources.
+BashTOP is another cool and reliable system monitoring tool for Linux and its distros, such as Ubuntu.
+It displays the usage stats for processors, memory, disks, network, and other resources.

 It is an excellent tool for desktop and computer users who are generally personal users.
-However, the system administrators and server users won’t find this tool that useful as their demands will be higher.
-Also, it is a little bit slower as compared to other system monitoring tools such as htop.
+However, system administrators and server users won’t find this tool useful as their demands will be higher.
+Also, it is a little bit slower compared to other system monitoring tools, such as Htop.

-It is easy to use tool and sports a beautiful user interface with everything placed perfectly.
+It is an easy-to-use tool and sports a beautiful user interface with everything placed perfectly.

 $ sudo apt update